bkrabach/recipe-executor/ai_context/generated/recipe_executor_recipe_files.md

 ## Core Requirements

-- Support multiple LLM providers (Azure OpenAI, OpenAI, Anthropic, Gemini (not Vertex))
+- Support multiple LLM providers (Azure OpenAI, OpenAI, Anthropic, Ollama, Gemini (not Vertex))
 - Provide model initialization based on a standardized model identifier format
 - Encapsulate LLM API details behind a unified interface
+- Use PydanticAI's async interface for non-blocking LLM calls
 - Use PydanticAI for consistent handling and validation of LLM responses
 - Implement basic error handling
 - Support structured output format for file generation

 ## Implementation Considerations

-- Use a clear provider:model_name identifier format
+- Use a clear provider/model_name identifier format
 - Do not need to pass api keys directly to model classes (do need to provide to AzureProvider)
 - Use PydanticAI's provider-specific model classes, passing only the model name
-  - pydantic_ai.models.openai.OpenAIModel (used for Azure OpenAI)
+  - pydantic_ai.models.openai.OpenAIModel (used also for Azure OpenAI and Ollama)
   - pydantic_ai.models.anthropic.AnthropicModel
   - pydantic_ai.models.gemini.GeminiModel
 - Create a PydanticAI Agent with the model and a structured output type
+- Implement fully asynchronous execution:
+  - Make `call_llm` an async function (`async def call_llm`)
-- Use the `run_sync` method of the Agent to make requests
+  - Use `await agent.run(prompt)` method of the Agent to make requests
 - CRITICAL: make sure to return the result.data in the call_llm method

 ## Logging